jesseday/dato-backup/readme.md

 These scripts are to work with exporting content and structure from DatoCMS.
-The intention is that this content and structure could then be transformed as needed if moving to a different host.
+The intention is that this content and structure could then be transformed as needed if moving to a different cms.

 ## Usage